microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 (or ABI).
 The ABI defines a stable contract between xlang language projections and xlang components that is necessary in order to interoperate.

+> @devhawk this is an example of a comment

 ## Overview

 xlang components are intended to be authored and built independently from their clients - both